 My Background

 My name is Caitlin McAllister.
 I grew up in rural Ontario and have wanted to be a veterinarian since I was young.
 My interest in veterinary medicine began when my mother used to read James Herriot novels to me as a child.
 If you are unfamiliar, James Herriot was a veterinary surgeon who wrote books containing a collection of stories from his time as a veterinarian.
 I have always loved animals but I haven’t always loved science, that began in university.
 I did my bachelor’s degree at the University of Guelph with a major in Animal Biology.
 It was at Guelph that I discovered my love of science, and learning in general.
-I still want to be a vet, but I am choosing to complete my master’s degree before I pursue veterinary medicine.
+In hopes of improving my competitiveness, I did a Master’s degree in Animal Bioscience with a specialty in physiology also at the University of Guelph, during which I studied Johne’s disease.
+In 2023 I was accepted and began my Doctor of Veterinary Medicine Degree at the University of Nicosia in the Republic of Cyprus, which recently opened a European accredited veterinary school aimed at international students.
 Over the years and through my schooling I’ve worked and volunteered with animals at several veterinary clinics and I’ve accrued considerable industry information.
-To see what I’m doing currently, please checkout my page on LinkedIn, or you can find my bio on the University of Guelph, animal bioscience department website under ‘people‘.
+To see what I’m doing currently, please checkout my page on LinkedIn or follow me on Facebook at PetiScience.

 Comments and Information In the Blogs